Akuukis/LiquidHumanity/Readme.md

 Finally it’s time to expand on the decision-making process itself.
 Naturally, it consists of proposing, discussion and decision phases, where each of them are facilitated by agents participating in the process.
 While each agent internally is free to impose any governance model, the interaction between sovereign agents can be only democratic (otherwise they wouldn't be sovereign anymore).

 For that matter I propose to build upon Liquid Feedback system for proposition development and decision making.
-Liquid Feedback assumes one-agent-one-vote restriction as in great democracy, but I would like to relax it.
-That would allow to harness ideas and contribution to discussions of questionable agents, while limiting their impact on decision making.
-The overview of these modifications are laid out in second chapter, but the new rules of liquid voting power and their dynamics are described in the third chapter.
+Liquid Feedback assumes one-agent-one-vote restriction as in democracy, but I would like to relax it.
+That would allow to harness ideas and contribution of questionable agents, while limiting their impact on decision making.
+In the first chapter there will be an overview of Liquid feedback.
+In the second chapter slight modifications will be proposed to accommodate for non human participants.
+New rules of liquid voting power and their dynamics are described in the third chapter.

 ### Proposition development process [REVIEW v1]

 Liquid Feedback recognizes drawbacks of current implementations, most notable being "loud minority" problem, "illusion of consensus" problem and "populism" problem.
 It proposes 4 step process that not only suppresses these problems, but also increases overall proposition quality.

+Liquid Feedback is a platform for writing, discussing and approving propositions in a democratic manner.
+It recognizes drawbacks of current democracy implementations, most notable being "loud minority", "illusion of consensus" and "populism" problems.
+A 4 step process is introduced that not only suppresses these problems, but also increases overall proposition quality.

 For proposition development Liquid Feedback has done a great work and there's nothing much to add or remove.
 To learn more about it, please refer to their manual [7], as here will be a brief summary relevant for context of this essay.

 In this system anyone can write a proposal to change anything within postulated domain.
 First step is to gain sufficient activity among vote-holders within a set timeframe in order to advance to next step, otherwise it is discarded early as irrelevant.
 This ensures that each proposal that passes first step is worth to discuss about.

-Another important factor is how proposals show up for platform users - they are presented as stream but smartly ordered.
+Another important factor is how proposals show up for platform users - they are presented as a smartly ordered stream.
 The point is that it’s impossible to gain attention by "spamming" proposal multiple times by the same group, so that all vote-holders are represented more or less equally at the top (formulas can be found in the Liquid Feedback manual [7]).
 This solves "loud minority" problem at this stage.

 The second step is called discussion phase, the longest of all four steps.
 The original content of proposal becomes "alternative #1 solution to problem X".
 During this step users are expected to comment on original proposal to solve the described problem, and the author of alternative #1 solution is expected to cooperate with others to improve its proposal.
 Obviously at some point disagreement will come and in that case anyone is free to take up initiative and create "alternative #2" solution under the same problem, which also receives comments and is improved alongside.
 Multiple alternatives are encouraged as that discovers various possible solutions.
 This phase gives time to problem and solutions to mature before next two voting phases.